NewYork-Presbyterian Fund Inc / NewYork-Presbyterian Hospital

 2. Focus on One of Three Priority Areas Applications must clearly address social isolation, housing insecurity, OR unemployment/economic recovery.
 Successful proposals demonstrate deep understanding of how these issues function as social determinants of health.

-3. Evidence of Community Connection The program prioritizes grassroots organizations with established community presence.
-Examples of funded organizations include:
+3. Evidence of Community Connection The programme prioritises grassroots organisations with established community presence.
+Examples of funded organisations include:

 • Bedford Stuyvesant Restoration Corporation